artmg/lubuild/help/manipulate/films-and-songs.md

 The most popular... do not support WMA!

-* kid3-qt - simple and relatively light
+* kid3-qt - simple and relatively light - see below
+* puddletag - see below
 * easytag - good range of features, in repos
-* puddletag - see below

 Other candidates:
 * mp3tag on Windows! ... under Wine?